sulthonzh/kubernetes-1/README.md

 # Micro on Kubernetes

-This repo provides the config to run the micro platform on kubernetes
+This repo provides the config to run the Micro on Kubernetes

 An example deployment is currently running at [web.micro.pm](http://web.micro.pm) leveraging Google Container Engine.